Parin30/AI-ML-Projects/README.md

 Welcome to my Unsupervised Learning Project, where I explore and analyze a dataset containing information about various vehicle attributes.
 In this project, I perform data preprocessing, exploration, clustering, and dimensionality reduction techniques to gain insights from the data.

+**DOMAIN:** Automobile.

+**CONTEXT:** The data concerns city-cycle fuel consumption in miles per gallon to be predicted in terms of 3 multivalued discrete and 5 continuous attributes.

+**DATA DESCRIPTION:** This automobile dataset is designed to predict city-cycle fuel consumption (mpg) based on eight attributes, including multivalued discrete variables like "cylinders," "model year," and "origin," as well as continuous variables such as "acceleration," "displacement," "horsepower," "weight," and the target variable "mpg."
+Each data point is uniquely identified by a "car name."
+It serves as a valuable resource for understanding the relationship between these attributes and city-cycle fuel efficiency in automobiles.

+**PROJECT OBJECTIVE**: To understand K-means Clustering by applying on the Car Dataset to segment the cars into various categories.

 ### **Project Overview**

 This project focuses on the following key aspects: